harikiranvusirikala/aws-certified-ai-practitioner/_includes/security-compliance-and-governance-for-ai-solutions/conclusion.md

-# Course: Security, Compliance, and Governance for AI Solutions (Domain 5)
+# Course 8: Security, Compliance, and Governance for AI Solutions (Domain 5)

 ## Compliance Standards
 - National Institute of Standards and Technology (NIST)